 The solution is to build a large amount of low-cost energy storage into solar-powered electric power plants.

-In 2009, Terrajoule invented the practical breakthrough that yields energy storage at less than 20% of the cost of lithium-ion battery storage.
+In 2009, Terrajoule invented the practical breakthrough that yields energy storage at ~1/10th the cost of battery storage.
 Terrajoule storage does not degrade over time, has an unlimited number of charge-discharge cycles, lasts at least 25 years, and utilizes no toxic or rare materials.

 Further, Terrajoule’s strategy is based on the conviction that distributed power generation will play a much larger role in future electricity generation.
 Therefore Terrajoule power plants are mass-produced as 2 MW modular units, so that power plants can be built from 2 MW to 100 MW or more.